 Mr. Speaker, therefore the area to be protected will include existing forest reserves, significant hydrological and ecological features and cultural and heritage sites.
 This area comprises approximately 74,726 hectares and will be referred to as the Cockpit Country Protected Area and will be protected under specific legislation as advised by the Attorney General.

 Slide Map 4a - CCPA Map; Map 4b - CCPA and heritage sites

-MHPM\Boundary of the Cockpit Country and the Cockpit Country Protected Area 14Please check against delivery
+MHPM_Boundary of the Cockpit Country and the Cockpit Country Protected Area Page 6 of 14 Please check against delivery